linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 07.10.2023 (announcement Linkspreed Franchise)
+- The Linkspreed Franchise business plan is now available in English!
+Download it here: https://documents.linkspreed.com.
+What questions do you have about Linkspreed Franchise? 🤔 #LinkspreedFranchise #BusinessPlan #NowAvailable

 ### 07.10.2023 (announcement)
 - Do you want to work with us on a commission basis? 💸 We're holding interviews tomorrow at 8am.
 DM us if you're interested! 📩 #CommissionWork #Opportunities #ComingSoon